 SARS-CoV-2 viral RNA was detected in pulmonary tissue in all patients and testicular tissue from one of eight COVID-19+ subjects.
-All RT-PCR trials were repeated 5X.
-Pulmonary tissue positivity ranged from 26.9 CT to 40.8 CT.
+All RT-PCR trials were repeated five times.
+Pulmonary tissue positivity ranged from 26.9 -40.8 CT.
 In the one patient whose testicular tissue was positive by RT-PCR, both the left and right testicle had detectable viral RNA, and at an average of 39.6 and 39.2 CT, respectively.
 This subject's RT-PCR findings were confirmed with three repeat trials.
-Also of note, this same patient also had the highest CT values (37.55 CT in 3 of 5 runs) in his lung tissues (Table 1).
+Also of note, this same patient also had the highest CT values (37.55 CT in three of five runs) in his lung tissues (Figure 1).